laisloboteixeira/laisloboteixeira/README.md

 <p align="center">
   Hello!
 My name is Laís and I have a degree in Computer Science<br>
-  I am currently doing a postgraduate degree in Machine Learning Engineering
+  and a postgraduate degree in Machine Learning Engineering.
 </p>

 <br><br>